Skip to content

 Log.w -> warning,

-prefix is the control prefix filter parameter, default does not set filters.
-Note: Android console volume is large, to avoid affecting application performance and reducing unnecessary resource waste, it is recommended to use prefix to filter out valuable logs. ft-plugin versions 1.3.5 and above support capturing logs printed by Log.println
+prefix is the console prefix filter parameter, default is no filter.
+Note: Android console logs are extensive, to avoid affecting application performance and unnecessary resource waste, it is recommended to use prefix to filter out valuable logs. ft-plugin 1.3.5 and above, supports capturing logs printed by Log.println

 setEnableLinkRUMData Boolean No Whether to associate with RUM data, default is false